mdemuth/hyper-item/README.md

 #### 2.1.2.
 Filter

 Each filter component leads to an `&filter` query part in the URL.
-Each of those has a list of comma seperated values with at least three parts: *name*,*operator*,*value*.
-If the value is an array then each of these will in turn be seperated by a comma.
+Each of those has a list of comma separated values with at least three parts: *name*,*operator*,*value*.
+If the value is an array then each of these will in turn be separated by a comma.

 ```
 GET /auth/users/?sort=name,ASC&filter=last-login,lt,2017-01-09T12:00:00Z HTTP/1.1